comprna/reorientexpress/README.md

 # Inputs and Outputs
 ----------------------------

-Al the input sequence files can be in fasta or fastq format.
-They can also be compressed in gz.
+All the input sequence files can be in fasta or fastq format.
+They can also be compressed in gz format.

 ### Examples of possible inputs: